-CSOs, parliament representatives and NGO Directorate representatives (both representing the Federal level and the Kurdistan Regional level) were able to dialogue over a draft amendment to the current NGO Law that plans to include a provision for state budget grant funding.
-Representatives of Local Government also gave a good account of their perspective on relations with NGOs particularly for local service delivery.
+CSOs, parliament representatives and NGO Directorate representatives were able to dialogue over a draft amendment to the current NGO Law that plans to include a provision for grant funding by the state budget.
+Representatives of local governments also gave a good account of their perspective on relations with NGOs particularly for local service delivery.

 Ajial Association for Intelligence and Creation Development shared their work in spreading the Participatory Rapid Appraisal method, particularly to identify women’s needs.
 Their work had a positive side result where men came forward seeing that they had similar needs as women, notably regarding literacy in rural areas and were then able to benefit from this woman-led initiative.

 Internal organizational capacities of CSOs were also discussed.
 Salam Al Rafidain Organization shared an interesting experience where the UNDP grant they received led to an internal reflection process about human resources capacity gaps.
 To address this issue the CSO established and internal staff capacity development programme looking to address both qualitative and quantitative issues.
 Ultimately, the CSO feels is motivating their staff to work harder on their project to improve awareness on minority rights in Iraq.

 This event was part of the UNDP's capacity development programme for CSOs.
 This project is implemented in cooperation with the CSO Committee of the Council of Representatives and UNOPS, with support from the Danish and Swedish cooperation agencies through the Iraq UNDAF Trust Fund.Contact